Summer Public Service Funding Application

 - Student Verification Form to be completed by the participating student, providing a post-summer verification and a statement of additional earnings.

-- Host Agency/Organization Certification that must be completed by and emailed directly from the student's supervisor.
+- Host Agency/Organization Certification that must be completed by and returned directly to the Office of Financial Aid from the student's supervisor.

-Participants who do not provide all of the above documentation by the October 1st deadline must repay the full balance of the award and will be ineligible to participate in any further Law School funding programs, including the Law School's LRAP, postgraduate fellowship program, or any scholarship programs.
+Participants who do not provide all of the above Post-Summer documentation by October 1st must repay the full balance of the Summer funding award and will be ineligible to participate in any further Law School funding programs, including the Law School's LRAP, postgraduate fellowship program, or any scholarship programs.

 Fund Distribution Process